 Whiplash from a car accident is also a frequent cause of trigger point activation in this muscle group.
 Often I see these clients long after their accident, when persistent radiating pain and/or numbness in their arms has them convinced that they suffered a spinal disc herniation or rupture in their neck.
 Overall, the perplexing nature of the pain and symptoms associated with these trigger points can be quite vexing to a client’s emotional state, and often perpetuates anxiety disorders and depression.

 In teaching the release of Scalene trigger points to therapists over the years, a frequent concern is that most therapists become intimated by these trigger points.
 Granted, it can be difficult at first to accurately locate and release the Scalene trigger points by palpation, without putting any collateral pressure on the nerve trunks or blood vessels in the immediate region as you do so.
 For this reason, I detail a stretch-release technique for the Scalene trigger points in my instructional video: Trigger Point Therapy for the Scalene Muscle Group , that doesn’t require specific pressure on a Scalene trigger point to deactivate it.
 Still, I have noticed that the really effective therapists make the effort to explore this remarkable muscle group and learn how to release its trigger points safely and reliably.

 Got an iPad?
 Get the Trigger Point Therapy for the Scalenes Booklet for the iPad on the iBookstore.
-A link to an excerpt from the video download is provided below:

 Related Myofascial Research and Links: